 Gooey Oreo Bars

 I have quite the treat for you today!
 Chocolate chip Oreo bars.
-We were doing our usual Sunday baking this past week and planned to make congo bars, but after sifting through the pantry, to my surprise, we only had half a cup of chocolate chips.
+We were doing our usual Sunday baking this past week and planned to make congo bars or this brookie recipe, but after sifting through the pantry, to my surprise, we only had half a cup of chocolate chips.
 WHAT?!

 Well, I looked around some more and I was able to round up some Oreos and white chocolate chips and decided I would give it a go.
 It was the perfect combo.
 These Oreo bars turned out amazing!